- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be low with a slight chance for an M-class flare on days one, two, and three (03 Sep, 04 Sep, 05 Sep).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (03 Sep, 04 Sep, 05 Sep).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (03 Sep) and quiet to unsettled levels on days two and three (04 Sep, 05 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on day one (03 Sep) and quiet levels on days two and three (04 Sep, 05 Sep).

 III.
 Event probabilities 03 Sep-05 Sep